gerseyv/Final_project_Datahandlingandillustrationscourse/README.md

 This is the repository for the final project assignment from the Data Handling and Illustrations course taken in Jan.
 19-30, 2026.

 ## Objectives
-The objectives of this assignment are to demonstrate the skills and knowledge the students have learned from the one week course in SLU Ultuna Jan.
+The objectives of this assignment are to demonstrate the skills and knowledge the students have learned from the one week course in SLU Ultuna during Jan.
 19-23.

 ## Contents
 * Construct three geoms using ggplot using distinct data manipulation technics and data types